kevinwang09/learningtower/README.md

 #> #   school_size <dbl>
 ```

-See `?school` for more information on the different variables that of
+See `?school` for more information on the different variables present in
-the school dataset.
+the the school dataset.

 ### Countrycode Dataset

-A dataset containing mapping of the [country ISO code to the country
+The countrycode dataset contains mapping of the [country ISO code to the
+country
 name](https://www.oecd.org/pisa/sitedocument/PISA-2015-Technical-Report-Readers-Guide.pdf).

 ``` r